bldenton/EGADSlite/util/README.txt

 loads an EGADS model from a file, determines the number of vertices desired per entity, then invokes limitTessBody and finally reports the results.

+egadsHOtess.c and the test program vHOtess takes an egads Tessellation object and makes a new tessellation object by inserting the "high order" vertices -- the test program displays the results.

+extractTess shows how to generate a multi-body tessellation that has Face and Edge coherence.